aretext/aretext/docs/edit.md

 You can copy a line into the buffer by typing "yy" (short for "yank") in normal mode.

-If you want to copy/paste using your system's clipboard, you will need to add custom menu commands (see [Customization](customization.md) for instructions).
+If you want to copy/paste using your system's clipboard, you will need to add custom menu commands (see [Custom Menu Commands](custom-menu-commands.md) for instructions).

 Inserting and joining lines
 ---------------------------